-The nitrogen dioxide (NO2), carbon monoxide (CO), and volatile organic compounds (VOC) emissions from the engines were calculated from manufacturer's data.
-The sulfur dioxide (SO2) and particulate emissions were calculated using AP-42 emission factors from Table 3.2-2.
-Hazardous air pollutant (HAP) emissions were calculated using GRI-HAPCalc 3.0.
+The NO2, CO, and VOC emissions from the engines were calculated from manufacturer's data (obtained from the previous Title V application).
+The SO2 and particulate emissions were calculated using AP-42 emission factors from Table 3.2-2.
+HAP emissions were calculated using GRI-HAPCalc 3.0.
 All emissions were calculated assuming each engine operates at full site capacity for 8,760 hours per year.